faruklincoln/test/SimpleCalculatorApp/README.md

 # Simple Calculator App

-This is a minimal Android application that performs addition of two numbers.
-The app does not require any special permissions or internet connectivity.
+This sample Android application performs basic arithmetic: addition, subtraction, multiplication and division.
+It requires no special permissions or internet connectivity.

 ## Building

-Use Android Studio to open the `SimpleCalculatorApp` folder as a project and build the app.
+Open the `SimpleCalculatorApp` directory with Android Studio and build the project.
+Unit tests covering the calculator logic are included and can be run with the Gradle `test` task.